Partner with consumers

 Allergy researchers can now apply to be partnered with up to four members of the NACE Consumer Engagement Register to help inform how your research is conducted and translated.

-The Register includes almost 90 people who are living with – or caring for someone with – allergic disease, and remains open to online applications.
+The Register includes more than 100 people who are living with – or caring for someone with – allergic disease, and remains open to online applications.

 The consumers have varying levels of lived experience of drug, food, insect an respiratory allergy and they are eager to collaborate with you.